RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

     - SSDT 6 is Sleep/_WAK related.

 **What to do if I found an issue?**
 - Login your github account and go to my project and report an issue.
-Then I will look over yuor issue.
+Then I will look over your issue.